ava-labs/avalanche-docs/docs/tooling/cli-cross-chain/teleporter-on-devnets.md

 This how-to guide focuses on deploying Teleporter-enabled Subnets to a Devnet.

-After this tutorial, you would have created a Devnet and deployed two Subnets onto it, and have enabled them to cross-communicate with each other and with the C-Chain (through Teleporter and the underlying Warp technology.)
+After this tutorial, you would have created a Devnet and deployed two Subnets in it, and have enabled them to cross-communicate with each other and with the C-Chain through Teleporter and the underlying Warp technology.

 For more information on cross chain messaging through Teleporter and Warp, check: